 We also protect our brand through trademark rights.
-As of December 31, 2022, we are the listed owner of the U.S. registered trademark, NKARTA, and 15 related foreign registered trademarks.
+As of December 31, 2023, we are the listed owner of the U.S. registered trademark, NKARTA, and 15 related foreign registered trademarks.
+In addition, we have a pending U.S. trademark application for NKSTIM.
 In order to supplement the protection of our brand, we also have a registered internet domain name.